The Lorax, a Holocaust prophecy DVD, and other weird stuff people have sent Rick Perry

 The Saudi energy minister brought Perry a commemorative plaque.
 His Kazakh equivalent offered a green velveteen coat with a black mink collar.
 India’s minister of petroleum and natural gas presented a silver filigree peacock statuary in a Plexiglas box, which Perry displayed in his office.

 Sure, that’s how foreign dignitaries make nice.
-But the gifts below ― revealed in records released under the Freedom of Information Act and reviewed by HuffPost ― are truly bizarre:
+But the gifts below―revealed in records released under the Freedom of Information Act and reviewed by HuffPost―are truly bizarre:

-A DVD That Prophesizes ‘Another Jewish Holocaust’
+A DVD that prophesizes “another Jewish Holocaust”

-In the film, Baxter, a long-time televangelist and self-proclaimed “international prophecy teacher,” predicts “there is another Jewish Holocaust coming” but that “all Jews who heed the warning of the prophecies will escape.”
-He prophesizes that Europe will become “the future power base of the Antichrist,” but says the “nations of Jordan and Israel will never be controlled by the Antichrist,” in part because “the U.S. will protect Israel from attack.”
+In the film, Baxter, a longtime televangelist and self-proclaimed “international prophecy teacher,” predicts “there is another Jewish Holocaust coming” but that “all Jews who heed the warning of the prophecies will escape.”
+He prophesizes that Europe will become “the future power base of the Antichrist,” but says the “nations of Jordan and Israel will never be controlled by the Antichrist,” in part because “the US will protect Israel from attack.”

-“This lets us know that the U.S. will be opposed to the Antichrist during the time called the Great Tribulation,” he says.
+“This lets us know that the US will be opposed to the Antichrist during the time called the Great Tribulation,” he says.
 “This is wonderful news!”

 Four days after Perry took charge of an agency he once vowed to abolish, a “science-loving National Laboratory employee” (whose name is not revealed) gave him a softcover copy of The ABCs of Particle Physics, an illustrated book published by Symmetry Magazine with funding from the Department of Energy.